Jgarfield23/READme-generator-byNode/utils/README.md

-# READme-generator-byNode
+# README generator

 ## Description

-using node to generate a READme
+its a readme generator

 ## Table of Contents